 Welcome to the New Zealand Tech Podcast – an iTunes NZ #1 podcast published by Podcasts NZ.
 Each episode Paul Spain (Futurist, Chief Executive and Tech Commentator) is joined by one or more guests to discuss what’s happening in the world of gadgets, technology, consumer electronics and the internet.
 Topics cover both international and locally focused products and news.

-In the past we’ve featured everything from personal drones through to the latest innovations in car technology.
-We’ve attended many events locally and globally such as CES (Consumer Electronics Show) in Las Vegas and Computex Taipei – and has been flown in to visit technology research centres, events or product launches in locations including London, Rome, New Delhi, San Francisco, Melbourne and Beijing amongst others.
+Over the years NZ Tech Podcast featured everything from personal drones through to the latest innovations in car technology.
+Host Paul Spain has attended many events locally and globally such as CES (Consumer Electronics Show) in Las Vegas and Computex Taipei – and has been flown in to visit technology research centres, events or product launches in locations including London, Rome, New Delhi, San Francisco, Melbourne and Beijing amongst others.

-The NZ Tech Podcast theme music/intro audio was produced by Simon Peterson.
+The current NZ Tech Podcast theme music/intro audio was produced by Simon Peterson.
 The original intro was produced by DJ/Producer Tim Richards.

 The first NZ Tech Podcast episode was recorded by Paul Spain and Bradley Borrows in early 2011.
 Soon after Paul Spain and Skip Parker produced the first studio recorded episode.
 Episode 3 saw Paul, Brad and Skip team up and it also marked the first time that the NZ Tech Podcast hit the coveted #1 position on the iTunes NZ Podcast chart.

 During March/April 2012 the format of the NZ Tech Podcast changed to feature more guests as Brad and Skip stepped aside from regular involvement in the podcast.

-Paul Spain has a long history in the Technology and Social Media space in New Zealand – often featured as a tech and business commentator on TV and Radio, along with being a keynote speaker on a broad range of business and tech topics and a futurist public speaker.
+Paul Spain has a long history in the Technology and Social Media space in New Zealand – often featured as a tech and business commentator on TV and Radio, along with being a keynote speaker on a business and tech topics and a futurist public speaker.

 Paul is CEO and founder of Gorilla Technology, who launched NZ’s first full service IT managed services programme in 2000.
 Paul also launched NZ’s first social network WorldDJ.com in 2002 – a site that attracted some 300,000 members and drew attention for it’s internationally ground breaking personalisation engine.
 Today sites such as Facebook.com use similar concepts to deliver personalised advertising to their members.